POETRY & PROSE

 “When you’ve got the bugs” in DC Pride Poems, June 17, 2022

-“Where the quiet queers are”, “Dayenu”, and “How it feels” in lesbiennale Gallery in Brussels & Online, October 2021
+“Where the quiet queers are”, “Dayenu”, and “How it feels” in lesbiennale Gallery in Brussels & online, October 2021

 “Ode to the Eastern Shore”, “The earth seems closer”, “Migration” in The Forgotten River: Anacostia Swim Club nature anthology, July 2021